Risk-Score Threshold Calibration for Auto-Approval¶

 What Calibration Buys¶

-Published RADAR metrics show the yield/safety tradeoff numerically.
-At Meta scale (535K+ diffs reviewed, 331K+ landed without manual intervention), relaxing the Diff Risk Score threshold from the 25th to the 50th percentile raised approval rate to 60.31% (arXiv:2605.30208).
+Published RADAR metrics quantify the tradeoff.
+At Meta scale (535K+ diffs reviewed, 331K+ landed without manual intervention), relaxing the threshold from the 25th to the 50th percentile raised approval rate to 60.31% (arXiv:2605.30208).
 Safety outcomes versus the non-RADAR baseline:

 | Metric | RADAR vs. baseline |